CamComDuck/pollinator-habitat/Design/UseCases.md

   - **Connected to**: BR2

 - **UC5: Adding, Removing, Viewing Permissions of All Internal Users**
   - **Explanation**: This use case manages user access control and security by allowing administrators to control who has access to various system functions.
 It's critical for maintaining system security, ensuring appropriate access levels, and managing the internal user base.
 Proper permission management protects sensitive data and maintains operational integrity.
+Activity leads could be temporary hires, who will only need access to specific abilities for a certain time.
+The Administrator would be able to give them the access they need to do their job, and remove it when they are no longer needed to work.
   - **Actors**: Administrator
   - **Flow**:
     1. Administrator accesses the user management interface